 |2018.
 May 18.
 KEI asks the DHHS Secretary Alex Azar to investigate the failure by the University of Pittsburgh to disclose federal funding in patents related to flutemetamol, a radioactive diagnostic agent used to evaluate possible cases of Alzheimer’s disease or other causes of cognitive decline, marketed by GE Healthcare.|

 2018, December.
-NIST Special Publication 1234, Return on Investment Initiative for Unleashing American Innovation
+DRAFT NIST Special Publication 1234, Return on Investment Initiative for Unleashing American Innovation

 (Final Green Paper April 2019: https://doi.org/10.6028/NIST.SP.1234)

 2019.
 January 20.
 KEI submits comments on the NIST Special Publication 1234 Draft Green Paper on Return on Public Investment.

 |2019.
 February 4.
 Clare Love and David Reed petition the Department of Defense Department of the Army to use march-in or royalty free rights in patents on enzalutamide (marketed by Astellas as Xtandi), based upon the criteria for unreasonable pricing set out in the 2017 directive by the Senate Armed Services Committee Report for the 2018 National Defense Authorization Act.|